top of page

 The Director is:

-Chosen by the Dealer Principal from the Committee (A statutory one year minimum served on the Committee is required)
+Chosen by the Dealer Principal from the Committee (A statutory one year minimum served on the Committee is

 The Director will remain in office:

-Until they either stands down, or is asked to do so by the Dealer Principal (subject to review, with opinion being taken from the Committee Members)
+Until they either stands down, or is asked to do so by the Dealer Principal (subject to review, with opinion being

-After their term of office, upon stepping down, the Director should be available as a mentor/ consultant for the new Director for a period of one year.
-This is a non-Committee position.
+After their term of office, upon stepping down, the Director should be available as a mentor/ consultant for the new

 ASSISTANT DIRECTOR/DIRECTORS